mikhailkollen/data-api/README.md

 To-Do App API
 =============

 This is a RESTful API created for my personal use only, intended to store tasks of a to-do app.
-The API allows me to create, read, update, and delete tasks for a single domain only.
+The API allows me to create, read, update, and delete tasks.
 ### Base URL

 The base URL for the API is: `https://tough-bee-bonnet.cyclic.app/`